-Configuration steps and examples are included in Chapter 11, "District Office Design."
+Configuration steps and examples are included in the "School District Office Design" chapter of the Schools SRA Design Guide.

 Network Access Security and Control

 Some of the most vulnerable points of the network are the access edges where students, staff and faculty connect to the network.
 With the proliferation of wireless networks, increased use of laptops and smart mobile devices, the school administration cannot simply rely on physical controls hoping to prevent unauthorized systems from being plugged into the ports of the access switches.
 Protection should be rather embedded into the network infrastructure, leveraging the native security features available in switches and routers.
 Furthermore, the network infrastructure should also provide dynamic identity or role-based access controls for all systems attempting to gain access.